knowitsakey/privilegeescalationproject/README.md

 This is an in memory version of the Uacme privelege elevation tool.
-The purpose of the tool is to execute elevated shellcode stealthily, in order to understand microsoft windows operating system security.
+The purpose of the tool is to execute shellcode with elevated privileges on microsoft windows, in order to understand microsoft windows operating system security.
 If uac level 2 is enabled, shellcode is executed without writing to disk.
 If uac 3 is enabled, a dll is written to disk.

 The end stage of the tool implements persistence by installing a phony printer driver for an older model of printer which does not have signatures for its executable code.